peterhurford/peterhurford.github.io/_posts/2014-05-31-how-much-suffering-is-in-the-standard-american-diet.markdown

 * 76 days of suffering via turkey
 * 949 days of suffering via aquacultured fish

-...Or a total of 5 years, 6 months, 5 days of animal suffering each year.
+...That means there's a total of 5 years, 6 months, 5 days of animal suffering in each standard American diet, **per year**.
 Yikes!

 #### Adjusting for Context